HeTM: Transactional Memory for Heterogeneous Systems: Evaluation

 We vary on the x-axis the inter-device conflict probability, fix the duration of the execution phase at 80 msecs and compare, in Figure~\ref{fig:inter_confl}, the performance of \sys with and without the early validation mechanism.
 On the y-axis we report the throughput normalized with respect to TSX (unistrumented) running solo and report, as reference, also the throughput achieved using PR-STM, running solo with double buffering.

 The analysis of this plots reveals several insights.
 The first observation is that \sys consistently outperforms both TSX and PRSTM for abort rates as high as 80\%.
-In medium contention, e.g., 50\% probability of contention, \sys continues to deliver a 40\% gain over the fastest individual device (CPU).
-Even when operating at the extreme 100\% abort rate it incurs only a modest overhead (approx.~20\% if the early validation is disabled.
+In medium contention, e.g., 50\% probability of contention, \sys continues to deliver a 30\% gain over the fastest individual device (CPU).
+Even when operating at the extreme 100\% abort rate it incurs only a modest overhead (approx.~20\% if the early validation is disabled).
 Overall, these results confirm the robustness of \sys performance even in adverse scenarios.

-Early validation appears to be a powerful mechanism to mitigate overhead, especially in medium-high contention scenario (60\% and 80\% abort rate).
-The only exception is the case of 100\% inter-device contention: in such an extreme (and arguably non-representative of the desirable operational region of \hetm or of any other TM systems) scenario, early validation fails constantly, triggering the completion of the current execution phase and device transfer of the CPU logs.
+Early validation appears to be a powerful mechanism to mitigate overhead, especially in medium-high contention scenario (50\% and 80\% abort rate).
+Only beyond 80\% inter-device contention SHeTM presents overheads w.r.t.
+CPU and GPU.
+Such scenarios are arguably non-representative of the desired operational region of any TM system.
+In 100\% inter-device contention, early validation fails constantly, triggering the completion of the current execution phase and device transfer of the CPU logs.
 This is logically equivalent to operate with a much shorter execution phase, which, as seen in Figure~\ref{fig:overhead_cmp}, tends to induce longer blocking periods of the CPU.